minetest/minetest_game/mods/beds/README.txt

 if more than 50% of the players are lying in bed and use this option.

 Another feature is a controled respawning.
-If you have slept in bed (not just lying in it) your respawn point is set to the beds location.
-If dying you will respawn there.
+If you have slept in bed (not just lying in it) your respawn point is set to the beds location and you will respawn there after death.

-You can craft two types of beds:

-Simple shaped bed:

-wool wool wool
-wood wood wood

-Fancy shaped bed:

-wool wool stick
-wood wood wood

-Notice: You can use any color of wood or wool, mixing different is also possible.
+You can disable the respawn at beds by setting "enable_bed_respawn = false" in minetest.conf

 License of source code, textures: WTFPL
 ---------------------------------------
 (c) Copyright BlockMen (2014-2015)

 This program is free software.
 It comes without any warranty, to